Nergal: Worship

 Nergal's main cult center was Kutha, where his temple E-Meslam was located.
 Andrew R. George proposes the translation "house, warrior of the netherworld" for its name.
 A secondary name of the E-Meslam was E-ḫuškia, "fearsome house of the underworld".
-It is already attested in documents from the reign of Shulgi, don whose orders repair work was undertaken there.
+It is already attested in documents from the reign of Shulgi, on whose orders repair work was undertaken there.
 Later monarchs who also rebuilt it include Apil-Sin, Hammurabi, Ashurbanipal and Nebuchadnezzar II.
 It continued to function as late as in the Seleucid period.
 In addition to Kutha, Apak (Apiak) is well attested as a major cult center of Nergal, already attested in documents from the Sargonic period.
 Its precise location is not known, but it has been established that it was to the west of Marad.
 In this city, he could be referred to as Lugal-Apiak.
 While absent from Assyria in the Akkadian period, later he rose to the status of one of the most major gods there.
-Tarbishu was a particularly important Assyrian cult center of both Nergal and his wife Laṣ.
+Tarbiṣu was a particularly important Assyrian cult center of both Nergal and his wife Laṣ.
 His temple in this city, originally built by Sennacherib, also bore the name E-Meslam.
 A third temple named E-Meslam was located in Mashkan-shapir according to documents from the reign of Hammurabi, and it is possible it was dedicated to Nergal too.
 The veneration of Nergal in this city is well documented.